Mary Tamm: Acting career

 After leaving the series, Tamm took leading roles in two BBC 1 dramas, The Treachery Game (1980) and its sequel The Assassination Run (1981) alongside Malcolm Stoddard.
+In 1981, she took the part of Rhoda Dawes in Agatha Christie's Cards on the Table at London's Vaudeville Theatre.
 She subsequently appeared in Barry Letts' production of Jane Eyre on BBC1 in 1983, opposite Timothy Dalton.
 She had a leading role in the sitcom The Hello, Goodbye Man opposite Ian Lavender in 1984 for BBC 2, around the same time as a guest appearance in Bergerac.
 In the early 1990s she was a regular guest panellist on the ITV morning quiz show Crosswits.

 Subsequently, Tamm played the characters of Penny Crosbie in the soap opera Brookside from 1993 to 1996, and Yvonne Edwards in the BBC drama Paradise Heights (2002), as well as guest roles in many other television programmes, including Crime Traveller on BBC1, another time travel drama.
 Tamm returned as Pandora in the second series of the Gallifrey audio plays produced by Big Finish Productions.
 Her first such appearance was in Gallifrey: Lies (2005).
 She also appeared (as herself) in a special feature in the 2007 DVD boxed set release of The Key to Time, discussing her experiences on the programme.
 In August 2009, Tamm made a brief one-week appearance as Orlenda in EastEnders.
 Reprising the role of Romana, Tamm recorded seven new Doctor Who audio adventures for Big Finish Productions with Tom Baker shortly before her death, which were released in 2013 as series 2 of the Fourth Doctor Adventures.

 Personal life and death

 Tamm was married to Marcus Ringrose, an insurance executive, from 1978 until her death from cancer on 26 July 2012.
 They had one daughter, Lauren, born November 1979.

-Tamm had been diagnosed with cancer in 2010, and had kept her illness secret from all but a handful of her closest friends.
+Tamm had been diagnosed with cancer in 2010 (or early 2011 - "18 months" prior to her death) but, as revealed by her agent Barry Langford, had kept her illness secret from all but a handful of her closest friends.
 Ringrose died from a heart attack just hours after Tamm's funeral on 7 August.

 Tamm's autobiography, entitled First Generation, was published in September 2009 by Fantom Films.
 Before her death she had been working on a second part of her autobiography, Second Generation, which was published in 2014.